Nationalist historiography: Study

-Nationalism was so much taken for granted as the "proper" way to organize states and view history that nationalization of history was essentially invisible to historians until fairly recently.
-Then scholars such as Ernest Gellner, Benedict Anderson, and Anthony D. Smith made attempts to step back from nationalism and view it critically.
-Historians began to ask themselves how this ideology had affected the writing of history.
+With historians such as Ernest Gellner, Benedict Anderson, and Anthony D. Smith adopting more critical approaches to nationalism, some began to look at how this ideology had affected the writing of history.

+Smith, for instance, develops the concept of 'historicism' to describe an emerging belief in the birth, growth, and decay of specific peoples and cultures, which - in the eighteenth and nineteenth centuries - became "increasingly attractive as a framework for inquiry into the past and present and [...] an explanatory principle in elucidating the meaning of events, past and present".

-Speaking to an audience of anthropologists, the historian E. J. Hobsbawm pointed out the central role of the historical profession in the development of nationalism:
+Eric Hobsbawm pointed out the central role of the historical profession in the development of nationalism:

 Martin Bernal's much debated book Black Athena (1987) argues that the historiography on ancient Greece has been in part influenced by nationalism and ethnocentrism.
 He also claimed that influences by non-Greek or non-Indo-European cultures on Ancient Greek were marginalized.

 According to the medieval historian Patrick J. Geary:[The] modern [study of] history was born in the nineteenth century, conceived and developed as an instrument of European nationalism.
 As a tool of nationalist ideology, the history of Europe's nations was a great success, but it has turned our understanding of the past into a toxic waste dump, filled with the poison of ethnic nationalism, and the poison has seeped deep into popular consciousness.